 • The Level Sequence Integration tutorial done — you need an AComposableCameraPlayerCameraManager wired up and a working Play Cutscene Sequence trigger.

-• showdebug camera prints the expected overlay in PIE.
+• showdebug camera prints the expected overlay in PIE (or CCS.Debug.Panel 1 for the always-on panel).

 1. Author a TypeAsset with exposed parameters